 But Jesus stuck to His business of being Messiah.
 And it got her attention because she thought he was a prophet and eventually she realized Jesus was the Messiah (the Anointed One, the Deliverer).
 (John 4:28-29 and 39-42) She became Jesus' testifier and many Samaritans became believers.
 (Acts 8:5-17) They were ready for the message of salvation (Acts 8:5-17) Philip would bring.

 (V.16) "Let us therefore come boldly (confidence, freedom of speech) unto the throne (seat occupied by a king) of grace (favor, kindness), that we may (faith, belief, trust, confidence) obtain mercy (pity, compassion), and find grace (favor, gift) to help (take interest in, cooperate with) in time of need (poverty, want)."

-Remember the lists of seemingly endless sins Christians can and do commit in Part 2?
-Since becoming a Christian I have sinned, you have sinned and every other Christian has sinned, all of us multiple times on purpose, or because of ignorance, or losing control.
+Remember the lists of seemingly endless sins Christians can and do commit in Section 2?
+(1John 1:7 thru the first 8 words of 2:2) Since becoming a Christian I have sinned, you have sinned and every other Christian has sinned, all of us multiple times on purpose, or because of ignorance, or losing control.
 (1Cor.
-10:13) <In this, the "gateway verse", starting eight verses above and ending five verses above we examined God guarantees "but will with the temptation also make a way to escape, that ye may be able to bear it (carry a burden)."
+10:13) <In this, the "gateway verse", starting nine verses above and ending five verses above we examined how God guarantees "but will with the temptation also make a way to escape, that ye may be able to bear it (carry a burden)."
 When a Christian has committed a sin, is genuinely sorry (carry a burden) and needs forgiveness the final escape is:

 The Last Stand, The Last Hope